Provable Meta-Learning with Low-Rank Adaptations: Main Results

-The proof of Theorem \ref{th:3orMoreTaskMin} relies on the assumption that there are at least three training tasks.
-This is necessary to some degree as if there are only two tasks, we can construct ground truth parameters that have infinite solutions as in the example in Appendix \ref{app:non-uniq}.
+Note that the condition $T \geq 3$ is necessary to establish Theorem $\ref{th:3orMoreTaskMin}$, as if there are only two tasks we can construct ground truth parameters such that the induced loss $\L^\ast$ has infinite solutions.
+See Appendix \ref{app:non-uniq} for an example.

-\textbf{Summary.} The previous two theorems show that for any $T \geq 1,$ the set of global minima of the meta objective is always adaptable to the downstream task.
-Furthermore, if $T\geq 3$, the global minima of the meta-objective are the unique ground truth parameters $(\As,\Uts)$ up to orthogonal symmetry of $\Ut$.
-In other words, minimizing \eqref{eq:f} guarantees the recovery of the ground truth parameters.
+\textbf{Summary.} These results show that all global minima of the LoRA-ML objective are low-rank adaptable to the downstream task and achieve finite-sample test task prediction error which grows as $\mathcal{O}\paren{\frac{kd}{n}}$.
+Crucially, this avoids the factor of $T$ incurred by standard retraining.
+Further, if $T\geq 3$, minimizing the LoRA-ML objective guarantees recovery of the ground truth parameters.